Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 19 Maret 2026 10.16.50 UTC
+- WIB: Kamis, 19 Maret 2026 12.35.22 UTC
-- WITA: Kamis, 19 Maret 2026 11.16.50 UTC
+- WITA: Kamis, 19 Maret 2026 13.35.22 UTC
-- WIT: Kamis, 19 Maret 2026 12.16.50 UTC
+- WIT: Kamis, 19 Maret 2026 14.35.22 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

 Kategori: friendship